 - Watch line movement for confirmation.
 A move without an obvious news event usually means a private injury report leaked to sharps.

 If you want to fold injury status into a model, treat it as a feature with discrete tiers (out / doubtful / questionable / probable / no designation).
-You can prototype that exact feature in Tinker and backtest its predictive value against historical spread movements.
+You can prototype that exact feature in the Shark Snip Builder and backtest its predictive value against historical spread movements.

 Spread vs total impact